 Dr. Shimizu uses a Microscope for almost all general dentistry purposes because he can see things that he is unable to see with the use of surgical eye loupes.

-“I have been using a microscope for over ten years now, and I noticed many great things other than for diagnostic purposes.
+“I have been using a microscope for over ten years and noticed many great things other than for diagnostic purposes.
 Let’s say I finished a nice prep with the surgical eye loupes.
 Under the loupes, everything is smooth.
-However, when I checked the prepped tooth with the microscope, you still see rough areas here and there.
-I can smooth all those minor jagged areas under the microscope, then take an impression (mold or the copy of the tooth).
+However, when I check the prepped tooth with the microscope, I still see rough areas here and there.
+I can smooth all those little jagged areas under the microscope, then take an impression (mold or a copy of the tooth).
 Again I can check the impression with the microscope more precisely.
-The impression is sent to the lab, and the lab technician will make the restoration.
+Then, we sent the impression to the lab, and the lab technician will make the restoration.
 The prepped surface must be smooth and not jagged for the lab technician to make a precise fit restoration,” Dr. Shimizu said.

-You can benefit from his microscope dentistry procedures.
-When Dr. Shimizu seats those restorations, they fit flush to the margins of the teeth with no necessary adjustments.
-It also makes it easy for him to remove all excess cement area after bonding thin porcelain veneers.
+You, as a patient, can benefit from Microscopic Dentistry.
+For example, When Dr. Shimizu works on these restorations, the material fits flush to the edge of the tooth without any necessary adjustments.
+It also makes it easy for him to remove all excess cement areas after bonding thin porcelain veneers.

-Dental microscopes can greatly improve the quality of treatment.
+Dental microscopes can significantly improve the quality of treatment.
 Therefore, it is your advantage.
 After all, if you can’t see it, you can’t fix it!